gittebe/project-pizza/instructions.md

 a) In this iteration, you'll find a pre-written code snippet that generates a welcoming message and introduction for the user.
 This is done to give you a hint about how it can be implemented.
 The `alert()` method will greet the user.
 Open up the page in the browser to try it out.

 b) After that, your task is to ask for the user’s name.
 Look into the prompt() method to do this.
-The great thing with the prompt method is that you can store the input in a variable.
-So write a prompt to ask for the name, and store the answer in a variable.
+The great thing about the prompt method is that you can store the input in a variable.
+So, write a prompt to ask for the name and store the answer in a variable.

-c) Create a new alert using the name variable, to say something like “Hi Diego!”
+c) Create a new alert using the name variable to say something like “Hi, Diego!”

 ### Step 2 - Food choice